apache/jena/README.txt

 Unpack zip : it unpacks into a directory, including the version number.

-Set environment variable ARQROOT (or JENAROOT) to the path of this direrctory.
+Set environment variable ARQROOT to the path of this direrctory.

 Maven Distribution
 ------------------